Weezer bassist Scott Shriner’s wife arrested on suspicion of attempted murder after being shot by police

 Police recovered a 9-millimeter firearm from the home, according to the release.
 No officers or other people were injured during the incident.

+In video captured by CNN affiliate KCBS/KCAL, two women were seen walking out of a home to the street with their hands up.
+Later on, one of the women, believed to be Shriner, is seen laying face down on the ground.
+Police then handcuffed her as other officers stood by.

+In separate aerial footage captured by CNN affiliate KABC, the same woman was seen walking slowly as she was assisted by medics to get on an ambulance.

-Jillian Shriner was taken to a local hospital where she was treated for a non-life-threatening gunshot wound, but it is unclear whether she has been released to a jail facility or if she’s still being medically treated.
+Jillian Shriner was taken to a local hospital where she was treated for a non-life-threatening gunshot wound.

-Her bail has been set at $1 million, according to publicly available arrest records.

 One of the male suspects connected to the hit-and-run was detained and subsequently released by the California Highway Patrol but other two suspects were not located.